Keung To: Acting career

 Keung made his acting debut on the ViuTV television series Retire to Queen.
 Keung made a cameo appearance in the youth drama series We are the Littles, which aired in December 2020.
 He starred in the drama series Ink at Tai Ping, which aired in January 2021.
 In August 2020, Keung began filming for Taiwanese drama Sometimes When We Touch.
 Filming concluded on 15 November.
 The series began airing in August 2021.
 He made his film debut in the Kearen Pang film Mama's Affair, in which he co-stars with Teresa Mo and Jer Lau.

+Keung starred as Jack in the film My Heavenly City (2023), a Taiwanese student living in New York.

+In 2024, Keung made a special appearance in the heist film The Moon Thieves as Uncle, the unhinged and arrogant son of a deceased underground watch dealer.
+Keung starred in the action comedy We 12 alongside members of Mirror.

+On 24 June 2025, he felt sick and fell into the sea at "Central and Western District Promenade" after running, then he was sent to the Queen Mary Hospital.